18F/handbook/docs/09-security/encryption.md

 *   use your civicactions.com email address (you can add more email addresses later)
 *   use a strong pass phrase to protect your secret key

 The generated key is actually a *key pair*: a *public* key that you can give to anyone, and a *private* key that you protect with a passphrase.
-A file encrypted with someone's public key can only be decrypted by a person who posseses the associated private key.
+A file encrypted with someone's public key can only be decrypted by a person who possesses the associated private key.
 You can also *sign* a document (encrypted or not) with your private key so that others who have your public key can verify that the document was signed by you - and only you.

 For quick help on the command line, do: